javiersoriano/sentinel-training/Modules/Module-5-Hunting.md

-# LAB 05 - SOC Analyst track - Incident Managment 2
+# Module 5 - Hunting

 #### 🎓 Level: 300 (Intermediate)
 #### ⌛ Estimated time to complete this lab: 40 minutes

-This exercise will guide you through a basic incident handling task in Azure Sentinel.
+This module will guide you through a basic incident handling task in Azure Sentinel.
 This includes pivoting to hunting to collect additional evidence.

 #### Prerequisites
 This module assumes that you have completed LAB01-Setup part, as the data and the artifacts that we will be using in this module need to be deployed on your Azure Sentinel instance.